bazelbuild/proposals/designs/2023-06-04-exec-platform-scoped-spawn-strategies.md

 - `--[no]require_platform_scoped_strategies` to make inclusion of platforms in spawn strategy flags mandatory.
 - `--[no]exhaustive_platform_strategies` to make specifiction of spawn strategies for every registered execution platform required.

+## Priority

+Currently;
+- Description (`--stategy_regexp`), unless mnemonic is `TestRunner`.
+- Mnemonic (`--strategy`).
+- Defaults (`--spawn_strategy` or Bazel generated defaults).

+This will become;
+- Platform + description.
+- Description.
+- Platform + mnemonic.
+- Mnemonic.
+- Platform defaults (user specified only).
+- Defaults.

+## Risks

+`SpawnStrategyRegistry#getStrategies(Spawn,EventHandler)` can retrieve a `PlatformInfo` instance for the execution platform via `Spawn#getExecutionPlatform()`, however it is annotated as nullable.
+A quick search showed `null` being returned in the following places.
+- `ActionTemplate#getExecutionPlatform()`, described as a placeholder action that expands out to a list later.
+- `MiddlemanAction#getExecutionPlatform()`, a non-executable action.
+- `RuleContext#getExecutionPlatform()`, null if `getToolchainContext()` returns null.
+- `RuleContext#getExecutionPlatform(String)`, null if `getToolchainContext()` returns null and no toolchain exists for the specified exec group.
+- `SymlinkAction#getExecutionPlatform()`, a non-executable action.
+- `SolibSymlinkAction#getExecutionPlatform()`, a non-executable action.
+- `TestActionKeyCacher#getExecutionPlatform()`, test implementation detail.
+- `ResourceOwnerStub#getExecutionPlatform()`, nullable but throws, test implementation detail.
+- `FakeResourecOwner#getExecutionPlatform`, test implementation detail.

+It is plausible that for all `Spawn` interface implementations `null` is never returned by `getExecutionPlatform()`.
+If this can be proven, the nullable annotations should be removed to reflect the changed requirements.
+That being the execution platform must be known so the correct spawn strategy can be selected.
+At least 1 unreferenced code path noted that `null` is reserved for the host platform.

 # Backward-compatibility